 1965: Gary Lewis and the Playboys’ version of “This Diamond Ring” a song written by Al Kooper and Irwin Levin charted first, #101 on today’s Billboard "Bubbling Under" chart

-1966: First native Jewish child, the son of a Cuban medical student and future pillar of the Baltimore Jewish community was born in Spain since the expulsion in 1492
+1966: First native Jewish child was born in Spain since the expulsion in 1492

 1966: “The Trefa Banquet” published today described the famous dinner given in Cincinnati in 1883 which proved to be a decisive moment in the separation of the Reform movement from traditional Judaism.